PasaLab/dfs-perf/docs/index.md

 title: DFS-Perf Overview
 ---

 DFS-Perf is a unified benchmarking framework for evaluating the performance of various DFS.
 DFS-Perf offers good scalability by supporting multi-node, multi-process, and multi-thread testing modes.
 These modes can work in a combination way in DFS-Perf.
-Morevoer, DFS-Perf provides typical workloads to test on a series of widely-used underlying file systems, e.g. GlusterFS, GPFS, HDFS and Tachyon.
+Morevoer, DFS-Perf provides typical workloads to test on a series of widely-used underlying file systems, e.g. GlusterFS, GPFS, HDFS and Alluxio.
 And DFS-Perf is quite extensible to easily plugin user-defined workloads and support new DFS.

 For the users of DFS, DFS-Perf is an evaluation utility to choose the most suitable DFS for applications.
 And for the developers of DFS, DFS-Perf is a good utility optimize and improve DFS itself.